crescentflare/DynamicAppConfigAndroid/README.md

 ### Automated testing

-The library is ready for automated testing using Espresso and Cucumber.
+The library is ready for automated testing using Espresso.
 The example project provides a demonstration on how to modify the configuration within automated test scripts.

 ### Security